 Associate Professor Karen Ferreira-Meyers was born and raised in Belgium.
 After her first Master’s Degree (in Romance Philology), she went to live and work in Southern Africa, in Swaziland (now called Eswatini).
 As Associate Professor and Coordinator Modern Languages, she taught different courses in French and English.
 In addition she ensures the smooth running of the Certificate in Portuguese programme.
 She has published extensively (a book and more than 60 papers and the same amount of book reviews), she peer-reviews and edits for several scientific journals.
 She is a keen translator and interpreter.
 She coordinated the design and development of several modules(OER) for the African Virtual University; these were prepared in English, French and Portuguese.
 Her scientific interests include different aspects of distance and e-learning (OER, OEP, blended learning, learning analytics, online facilitation), teaching and learning of languages, autofiction and autobiography, crime and detective fiction.
 She holds 4 Master’s Degrees and a PhD in French and Francophone literature.

-Dr Godson Gatsha is the Director-Centre for Research and Innovation at the Botswana Open University.
-He is an Open Distance Learning Practitioner and Research Manager & Administrator.
-He has worked as an ODL Regional Manager, Director SADC-CDE-Centre for Distance Education, SADC ODL Technical Advisor and Education Specialist, Higher Education, Commonwealth of Learning, Canada.
+Dr Godson Gatsha is currently the Deputy Vice Chancellor-Student Services of the Botswana Open University (BOU).
+He was recently the Director of the Centre for In-Service and Continuing Education (CICE) at the Botswana University of Agriculture and Natural Resources (BUAN).
+He previously worked BOU as Director of the Centre for Research and Innovation, Director SADC-CDE-Centre for Distance Education and ODL Regional Manager.
+He has served as SADC ODL Technical Advisor and Education Specialist, Higher Education, Commonwealth of Learning, Canada.
 His work has included working with Higher Education Ministries and Higher Education Institutions undertaking capacity building in ODL systems, Policies, Quality Assurance, Online Learning, Open Educational Resources, Development of Self-Learning Materials, Research and Publication.
-He holds a PhD Policy Studies from the University of Pretoria, MA in Distance Education (IGNOU), MEd in Educational Management (University of Botswana), BEd, BA (both from UNISA), a Post Graduate Diploma in Monitoring and Evaluation from Stellenbosch University and Graduate Diploma in Leadership in ICT and Knowledge Society (Dublin City University).
+He is an Open Distance Learning Practitioner, Research Manager & Administrator.
+He holds a PhD in Education Policy Studies from the University of Pretoria, MA in Distance Education (IGNOU), MEd in Educational Management (University of Botswana), BEd, BA (both from UNISA), a Post Graduate Diploma in Monitoring and Evaluation from Stellenbosch University and a Graduate Diploma in Leadership in ICT and Knowledge Society (Dublin City University).

 Erkkie Haipinge is a lecturer of Educational Technology and Project Based Learning (Phenomenon Based Learning) at the University of Namibia in the Faculty of Education since 2013.
 He holds a Master of Arts in Education and Globalisation from the University of Oulu, Finland.
 Erkkie holds an academic support role as the Deputy Director for eLearning at the Centre for Open, Distance and eLearning where he has been involved in the development of Open, Distance and eLearning and Open Educational Resources policies for the University.
 His research activities have been areas such as technology enhanced learning, web 2.0 and social media interface with collaborative and self-directed learning, critical media literacy and multimodal multi-literacies.
 Erkkie is also a member of the Board of Trustees for the Namibian Open Learning Network Trust (NOLNet) whose primary goal is to provide support for ODL (Open Distance Learning) students through coordinated efforts.